Alex Murdaugh confronted about changing story

 “The second you’re confronted with facts you can’t deny, you immediately come up with a new lie.
 Isn’t that correct?”

+He continued: “You’ve done that over and over again.
+The second you’re confronted with facts you can’t deny you confront them with a new lie?

-Mr Murdaugh denied this and instead sought to blame the prosecution for his lies rumbling on until his trial testimony, claiming that he wanted to come forward and tell the truth – but that the state would not speak to him.
+Mr Murdaugh denied this and instead gave a bizarre explanation for not coming forward with the truth earlier.

+The disbarred attorney sought to blame the prosecution for his lies rumbling on until his trial testimony, claiming that he tried to tell the truth – but that the state would not speak to him.

+“I didn’t have the opportunity to [tell law enforcement the truth] as you did not respond to my invitations to explain what I did wrong,” he said.

+He claimed that his attorneys had contacted the prosecutor’s office “multiple” times but never got a response .

-In a dramatic moment – laced with objections from the defence – Mr Waters pointed out that Mr Murdaugh’s own attorneys were not aware of his change in story either.
+In a dramatic moment – laced with objections from the defence – Mr Waters pointed out that Mr Murdaugh’s own attorneys were not apparently aware of his change in story either.

-Jurors heard how – at a time when Mr Murdaugh claims he wanted to come clean – his attorneys did a national TV interview in November last year repeating his lies about his alibi.
+Jurors heard how – at a time when Mr Murdaugh claims he wanted to come clean – his attorneys did a national TV interview in November last year “repeating your own lies” about his alibi.

 Jurors have seen how in the 911 call that night, multiple police interviews, conversations with friends, family members and colleagues, Mr Murdaugh consistently denied ever being at the dog kennels that night.